OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 | DTD Retrieval             | Safe       | Safe       | Safe       | Safe       | Safe       |
 | Decompression Bomb        | Safe       | Safe       | Safe       | Safe       | Vulnerable |

-For details on PYTHON 2, refer this [official PYTHON 2 documentation page](https://docs.python.org/2/library/xml.html#xml-vulnerabilities).
-Kindly note that PYTHON 2 End of Life has been announced for January 1st 2020.
-After that PYTHON 2 will become obsolete and no official support will be available.
+For details on Python 2, refer this [official Python 2 documentation page](https://docs.Python.org/2/library/xml.html#xml-vulnerabilities).
+Kindly note that Python 2 End of Life has been announced for January 1st 2020.
+After that Python 2 will become obsolete and no official support will be available.

-Currently there are no explicit methods available for above mentioned python modules to mitigate the vulnerability.
+Currently there are no explicit methods available for above mentioned Python modules to mitigate the vulnerability.
 Hence sanitizes input prior to processing using the above libraries.

 # References